lowcodeunit/public-web-blog/docs/getting-started/connecting-downstream-services.md

 ### Access Keys

-There are few different places to locate API keys, the simplest is from the Storage Access section at the bottom of the dashboard.
+There are a few different places to locate API keys, the simplest is from the Storage Access section at the bottom of the dashboard.

 ![Storage Access](/img/screenshots/dashboard-storage-access.png)